Klamath River: Indigenous peoples

-Colonization and assimilation

-One of the main Klamath tribal land stewardship practices of cultural burning was first disrupted with the beginning of Spanish colonization in California in the 1780s.
+The Klamath tribal land stewardship practice of cultural burning was first disrupted with the beginning of Spanish colonization in California in the 1780s.
 Spanish colonization led to diseases, genocide, forced removal of indigenous people, relocation to missions, and laws banning burning in the region.
 In the 1840s many white Americans started moving west into the region with the Gold Rush.
 Many more members of the Klamath tribes were displaced or killed in the destruction of villages and a series of wars over territory, among other threats.
 Into the 20th century, many Klamath children were separated from their tribes and families and forced to attend boarding schools which attempted to assimilate the children by forcing them to speak English and dress in Western clothing and eat Western foods.
 This led to a generational disconnect and loss of knowledge of many cultural practices.